LWprogramming/animatediff-cli/README.md

 used the same license they did (Apache 2.0).

 # GETTING THINGS SET UP ON REPLICATE
+EDIT: i give up. this repo is super baffling and I regret trying to make it work.
+Going to try this instead which has a working replicate setup https://github.com/lucataco/cog-animatediff/blob/main/predict.py#L17

 - install things using the writeup above. you'll have to get torch with cuda118 on linux bc no such thing exists on mac of course

 ```